 Whether improved social interactions between peers, better attention, increased vocabulary or specific academic goals, effective communication is key.

-So, with that in mind, here’s a few suggestions to create a classroom that supports communication in all its various elements.
+So, with that in mind, here are a few suggestions to create a classroom that supports communication in all its various elements.

-As an enthusiastic teacher you likely want to take every opportunity to try out new resources.
-And, with limited funding, it is tempting to hold on to stuff ‘just in case’.
+As an enthusiastic teacher you likely want to take every opportunity to try out new resources, and with limited funding it is tempting to hold on to old resources ‘just in case’.
 But reducing the clutter in your environment supports good attention.
-Challenge yourself to think about the resources and displays you already have: What purpose do they serve?
-Are they actively used or have they become background ‘noise’?
+Consider which resources you and the children access regularly, versus which ones may be collecting a bit of dust!